Quivers and curves in higher dimension

 and $\omega(-,-)=\det(-,-)$.
 Then, one checks that the map $\psi: N_Q \rightarrow N$ defined by $\psi(s_i)=e_i$ for all $1\leq i \leq 6$ is a compatibility data in the sense of Definition \ref{def_compatibility}.
 In particular, this shows that $\omega_Q$ is of rank two.

 A log Calabi--Yau compactification $(X,D)$ of the corresponding cluster variety is obtained by blowing-up two general points on each of the the three toric divisors of $\PP^2$.
 In particular, $X$ is a cubic surface in $\PP^3$, $D$ is an anticanonical triangle of lines on $X$, and the holomorphic symplectic cluster surface $U=X \setminus D$ is an affine cubic surface.
-As $\psi$ is surjective, $U$ is isomorphic to a symplectic fiber of the Poisson $\mathcal{X}$ cluster variety defined by $Q$.
+As the map $\psi$ is surjective, it follows that $U$ is isomorphic to a symplectic fiber of the Poisson $\mathcal{X}$ cluster variety defined by $Q$.

 The quiver $Q$ can be obtained from an ideal triangulation of the 4-punctured sphere -- see for example \cite[Fig 9]{BY}.
 In particular, as reviewed in Example \ref{ex_1}, it admits a quiver with potential $W$ \cite{LF} such that $(Q,W)$ has trivial attractor DT invariants, and so we can apply Theorem \ref{thm_main}.
 As in \S \ref{sec_ex_local}, for every $\gamma \in N_Q \setminus \ker \omega_Q$ such that $\gamma \notin \Z_{\geq 1}s_i$ for all $1\leq i \leq 6$, the intersection $\gamma^\perp \cap M_\RR$ is the union of the attractor chamber $\RR_{\geq 0} \iota_\gamma \omega_Q$ and of the anti-attractor chamber $-\RR_{\geq 0} \iota_\gamma \omega_Q$.
 If $\theta$ is in the attractor chamber, then $\overline{\Omega}_\gamma^\theta=0$.
 If $\theta$ is in the anti-attractor chamber, then $\mathcal{T}_\gamma^\theta$ contains a single wall $\tau_\gamma^\theta$, and so, by Theorem \ref{thm_main}, we have